 Financial Aid will first pay tuition, fees and housing charges (if applicable).
 Financial aid in excess of the cost of university fees and any other outstanding university charges will be disbursed to you.
-Students must visit the Student Financial Services Department to complete a "Refund Request" form.

 How Your Financial Aid is Determined

 The information that you submitted on the Free Application for Federal Student Aid (FAFSA) (and/or additional documents) is used to determine your "financial need."
 Listed below is the calculation used to determine your financial need - subtracting the Expected Family Contribution (EFC) from the estimated Cost of Attendance.